 - Nurse Practitioners: A nurse practitioner is a nurse with advanced training.
 Nurse practitioners’ education and experience enables them to diagnose and manage common acute and chronic illnesses, do screenings, diagnostic testing and prescribe medications.
 A nurse practitioner focuses on wellness and prevention and provides continuous and comprehensive health care which includes the coordination of all services necessary for the prevention and treatment of disease and disability.
 Nurse Practitioners at Health & Wellness are certified and licensed as Advance Practice Registered Nurse (APRN) in the state of New Hampshire.

 - Registered Nurses: A registered nurse (RN) has graduated from a two or four-year program of nursing and is trained to assess, evaluate, but not treat medical problems.
 The focus of a registered nurse is to educate patients concerning their illnesses.
 A registered nurse can administer injections, perform a variety of diagnostic tests, care for wounds and assist medical clinicians.

-- Triage Nurses: A triage nurse is usually a registered nurse who has had additional experience in assessment skills.
+- Health Resource Nurses: A health resource nurse is usually a registered nurse who has had additional experience in assessment skills.
 They are trained to prioritize patients (based on severity of illness/injury), who call or come in for care.
-After assessment, the triage nurse either gives advice regarding how to care for oneself or will make an appointment for a patient to see a medical clinician, depending on the severity or urgency of the problem.
+After assessment, the health resource nurse either gives advice regarding how to care for oneself or will make an appointment for a patient to see a medical clinician, depending on the severity or urgency of the problem.